US officials claim Russia prepared false flag to justify invading Ukraine

 The alleged preparations to fabricate a pretext for invading Ukraine include producing fake video evidence of atrocities supposedly being committed against Russian-speaking Ukrainians in eastern regions of the country where Russia has been supporting separatist movements.

-According to Axios, US officials said Russian forces typically begin planning for such propaganda operations “several weeks before a military invasion,” just as they did before the 2014 invasion of Ukraine’s Crimean Peninsula.
+According to Axios, US officials said Russian forces typically begin planning for such propaganda operations “several weeks before a military invasion”, just as they did before the 2014 invasion of Ukraine’s Crimean Peninsula.
+Russian intelligence services are “intimately involved” in such planning, they said.

+The accusations by US officials are the second such set of allegations made against Russia in recent weeks.

-"As part of its plans, Russia is laying the groundwork to have the option of fabricating a pretext for invasion, including through sabotage activities and information operations, by accusing Ukraine of preparing an imminent attack against Russian forces in eastern Ukraine,” an official said.
+On 14 January, officials accused Russia of “laying the groundwork to have the option of fabricating a pretext for invasion, including through sabotage activities and information operations, by accusing Ukraine of preparing an imminent attack against Russian forces in eastern Ukraine”.

+This time, the preparations alleged include a video featuring Turkish-made drones or other western-supplied military material “as a means to implicate Nato in the attack”.

+This would give Russian president Vladimir Putin "the spark he needs to initiate and justify military operations against Ukraine”, an official said.

 Register for free to continue reading